origami-dss/Palaeofloods/README.md

 These flood events are consiederd as an event series, i.e. the timings of the flooding events are investigated but not on their magnitudes/ intensities.
 Similar analysis can ce performed for other event series.
 Then, some parameters (in particular, the considered time interval length as parameters of filtering procedures) need to be adapted.

-A more comprehensive analysis of this palaeoflood data set can be found in our paper:
+A more comprehensive analyses of this palaeoflood data set can be found in our paper:
 Witt, A., Malamud, B. D., Mangili, C., and Brauer, A.: Analysis and modelling of a 9.3 kyr palaeoflood record: correlations, clustering, and cycles, Hydrol.
 Earth Syst.
 Sci., 21, 5547–5581, https://doi.org/10.5194/hess-21-5547-2017, 2017 https://hess.copernicus.org/articles/21/5547/2017/